What is Life Like at a Christian Elementary School?

 Math

-Kindergarteners will be able to recognize numbers through 100, count by 5s, and 10s, determine money values, tell time, do addition and subtraction through 10, learn units of measurement and how to read a calendar.
-Kindergarten math utilizes the BJU Press curriculum.
+In kindergarten, the students learn to recognize numbers through 100, count by 5s and 10s, determine money values, tell time, do addition and subtraction through 10, learn units of measurement, how to read a calendar, and more!
+Manipulatives are often used at this level to help build a solid foundation in mathematics.
+Kindergarten utilizes BJU Press Math K. The curriculum helps students to progress from tangible representations to abstract concepts enabling students to choose the appropriate method to tackle a specific problem.

 -